Biden adviser Brian Deese tells 'Fox News Sunday' economy still has 'long way to go,' needs new spending plan

 Deese, the architect of Biden's "American Jobs Plan," told "Fox News Sunday" anchor Chris Wallace that compared to before the pandemic, the United States is still behind.
 He said the president's $2 trillion-plus spending plan could help get the U.S. economy back to where it was in early 2020.

 "The jobs numbers in March were certainly a welcome sign.
-It's good to see the economy starting to improve and we certainly think it's a sign that the economic and vaccination strategy that this administration has put into place from day one is starting to have an impact," Deese said.
+It's good to see the economy starting to improve, and we certainly think it's a sign that the economic and vaccination strategy that this administration has put into place from Day One is starting to have an impact," Deese said.

-"But we have a long way to go," Deese continued.
+"But we have a long way to go," he added.
 "We still are down 8.4 million jobs from where we were a year ago.
 We have millions of people out of work.
 More than 2 million women have left the labor force because they've had to choose between caring for their family members and their jobs, and so we have a long way to go."

 JOE BIDEN'S SPENDING PLAN, BILLED AS INFRASTRUCTURE BILL, SPENDS LESS THAN HALF ON INFRASTRUCTURE

 "What our plan says is let's keep the economy going.
-Let's see more job creation -- that's a really good thing for the economy," Deese added.
-"But let's also think to the longer-term about where those investments that we can make that will really drive not just more job growth but better job growth.
-Not just job growth in the short term but job growth in the long term by investing in our infrastructure.
+Let's see more job creation -- that's a really good thing for the economy," Deese said.
+"But let's also think to the longer-term about where those investments [are] that we can make that will really drive not just more job growth, but better job growth.
+Not just job growth in the short term, but job growth in the long term by investing in our infrastructure.
 By investing in our research and development in a way that we haven't since the 1960s."

 Deese, a former senior adviser to former President Barack Obama, played a leading role in trying to get the president's $1.9 trillion coronavirus stimulus package across the finish line.
 He said in January that he aimed to help get Republicans on board with the plan, but no GOP members of Congress voted for it.

-Now Biden is pushing a $2 trillion-plus spending package called the America Jobs Plan, which is billed largely as an infrastructure bill but addresses many issues beyond infrastructure.
-That's drawn harsh criticism from Senate Republicans, many of whom lined up to oppose Biden's plan this week.
+Now Biden is pushing a $2 trillion-plus spending package, which is billed largely as an infrastructure bill but addresses many issues beyond crumbling highways and bridges.
+That's drawn harsh criticism from Senate Republicans, many of whom have lined up to oppose the president's plan.

 "This plan is not about rebuilding America’s backbone.
-Less than 6% of this massive proposal goes to roads and bridges," Senate Minority Leader Mitch McConnell, R-Ky., said this week.
+Less than 6% of this massive proposal goes to roads and bridges," Senate Minority Leader Mitch McConnell, R-Ky., said last week.
 "It would spend more money just on electric cars than on America’s roads, bridges, ports, airports, and waterways combined."

-Indeed, the White House's summary of the American Jobs Plan says it will spend "$115 billion to modernize the bridges, highways roads and main streets that are in most critical need of repair" out of the total $2.2 trillion plan.
+Indeed, the White House's summary of the American Jobs Plan says it will spend "$115 billion to modernize the bridges, highways roads and main streets that are in most critical need of repair" out of the total $2.2 trillion.

 REPUBLICAN SENATORS LINE UP AGAINST BIDEN'S MASSIVE $2T SPENDING BILL: 'FAR CRY' FROM INFRASTRUCTURE